ThadeuLuz/reduxfire/docs/reference.md

 ### Description

-Creates a one-way binding from a list of nodes in your Firebase database to an array in the state of Redux's store.
+This method is an [action-creator](http://redux.js.org/docs/basics/Actions.html#action-creators).
+It creates an action for a one-way binding from a list of nodes in your Firebase database to an array in the state of Redux's store.
 The name of the array stored in the state is specified using the `bindVar` variable.

 ### Arguments